Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 |

 The baker details shows the following information about the baker.
-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

-- **Baker**: the baker ID
+- **Baker**: the baker ID.
+This is the ID you need if you want to delegate to the baker pool in a wallet.
-- **Open, Closed**: the baker pool status
+- **Open, Closed**: the baker pool status.
 - **Total stake**: the baker's total stake.
 Below the total is the amount staked by the baker and the amount of stake that comes from delegators.
 - **Account**: the first six characters of the baker account.
 You can click on the characters for more :ref:`information about the sender<home-screen-sender>`.
 You can click Copy |copy| to copy the entire account number.
 - **Baker rank**: the baker's rank out of all bakers on Mainnet/Testnet.